OliverW10/word-search-solver/README.md

 You can copy the APK file in /bin to your android phone and run it to install the app

 TO DO:
- - Make Annotations look nicer
- - Fix camera rotation on Android
+ - Fix camera rotation/display on Android
- - Improve vision accuracy
+ - Make Solver Based on position not grid